Other Exercises

 And so Patty calls the cops

-And they arrive on the scene with their red lights flashin'
+And arrive on the scene with their red lights flashin'

 In the hot New Jersey night.